 For both short and long program, there is a list of mandatory elements groups.
-If a mandatory element is omitted or it has not even been attempted, the skater will be penalized for "missing mandatory element".
-Any attempt, even though a fall, mistake or timeout may modify its original element group, will not be penalized since it has been at least declared and attempted.
+If a mandatory element is omitted or it has not been attempted, the skater will be penalized by the TP for "missing mandatory element".
+Any attempt even though a fall, mistake or timeout may modify its original element group, will not be penalized since it has been at least declared on the content sheet and attempted.

-• Example: if the skater falls, during the short program, in the travelling of a Combination Spin or in the first jump of a Combination Jump, it will be considered an attempt of that kind of element, and the TP will not penalize for missing mandatory element.
-However, the Ref must apply the penalization for the fall.
+Example: if the skater falls, during the short program, in the travelling of a Combination Spin or in the first jump of a Combination Jump, it will be considered an attempt of that kind of element, and the TP will not penalize for missing mandatory element.
+However, the Ref must apply the penalization for the fall).